viniciusbrit/eobard/README.md

 - [ ] Write Build Guide with images.
 - [x] Change 5th Column Spacing to a more comfortable distance.
 - [ ] Make the right side's BOOTSEL button more accessible after soldering.
+- [x] Get permission to use the BTW creature in silkscreen.
 - [x] Change Placement of TRRS footprints on PCB.
 - [x] Move Thumb Keys to Rows 4 and 5.
 - [x] Make board diodeless.